 – How to Articulate the Value of Integration, MuleSoft, 2019

-Common tactics we implement for Private Equity clients to support their data offense strategies include integration to market data providers like CapIQ, Preqin, Pitchbook, and FactSet; integration to fund reporting or asset management systems like FIS or Yardi; and integration to data lakes and master data management systems that provide for future expansion to core and niche data sources.
+Common tactics we implement for Private Equity clients to support their data offense strategies include integration to market data providers like CapIQ, Preqin, Pitchbook, FactSet, and Reonomy; integration to fund reporting or asset management systems like FIS or Yardi; and integration to data lakes and master data management systems that provide for future expansion to core and niche data sources.

 Many of our Private Equity firms are also leading the charge to adopt next generation reporting & analytics tools.
 Salesforce’s predictive Einstein Analytics suite, alongside their $15.7 billion acquisition of Tableau in 2019, opens new opportunities for evolving analytics.
 And new natural language processing capabilities through Salesforce Einstein Voice Assistant and analytics providers like Salesforce Ventures-backed Quarrio provide conversational analytics that quickly tap into big data to rapidly innovate reporting.